devonapple/ergo_wiki/How-to-install-Ergo-node-on-Ubuntu.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.74-b02, mixed mode)
 ```

-then it good, you can move to the next step!
+then installation was successful.
+Please proceed to the next step!

-But if you get a error, then check your installation and try find some better tutorials in google.
+If you get an error check your installation or search online for a solution to the particular error prompted.

 # Installation of jar package

-Download latest version of ergo.jar to any folder, for example `/opt/ergo`.
+Download latest version of (ergo.jar)[https://github.com/ergoplatform/ergo/releases] to any folder, for example `/opt/ergo`.

-Then create the configuration file, for example `/opt/ergo/ergo.conf`.
+Now your configuration file can be created, for example `/opt/ergo/ergo.conf` .

 Just open it via your favorite text editor, pour a cup of tea and read [the documentation of the configuration file](https://github.com/ergoplatform/ergo/wiki/Node-Configuration-File).

-Then start console, navigate to the folder with the jar file with the command `cd /opt/ergo` and start ergo node with command `java -jar ergo.jar ergo.conf`.
+Start Console and execute cmd.exe command, navigate to the folder with the jar file by executing the command `cd /opt/ergo` .
+Your Ergo node can now be booted up by executing the command `java -jar ergo.jar ergo.conf` .

-Now you can write a script (bash, zsh or smtn) to run the node, which you like and use it! :)
+Lastly proceed to write a script (with bash, zsh or smtn; whichever is your favorite) to customize your node's operation! :)